+Thailand is an increasingly popular destination for things to do in Thailand all sorts of different Muay Thai, jewellery, soap making or massage classes, seminars, and workshops.
+With the country’s apparent draws (such as those tranquil beaches, an exciting culture, and endless activities), more and more visitors are flocking here to study, acquire a new Muay Thai skill or attend a workshop – be it for educational or corporate purposes or just for fun.
 These courses in Thailand are the best.
-Thailand is an increasingly popular destination for things to do in Thailand all sorts of different classes, seminars, and workshops.
-With the country’s apparent draws (such as those tranquil beaches, an exciting culture, and endless activities), more and more visitors are flocking here with the aim to study, acquire a new Muay Thai skill or attend a workshop – be it for educational or corporate purposes or just for fun.

 The most popular courses that have emerged in Thailand over recent years include intensive Muay Thai courses, TEFL training, cooking workshops, corporate MICE (Meetings, Incentives, Conferences and Events), exchange programs, meditation retreats, volunteer holidays, massage and holistic courses, foreign language learning and other vocational and academic courses.
 The list goes on and on.

 To make it easier for you, we give you a rundown of the multiple courses in Thailand over the next 12 months and beyond.
-We keep these listings updated on a regular basis.
+We keep these listings updated regularly.
 If you see that something is not on the list, share your suggestion, and we will gladly add it to the list or do our best to help you.

 Thai massage courses in Thailand

-The best place to learn a new skill, for many, is the country of its origin.
-You can learn traditional Thai massage, Thai cooking and Thai language from the experts in the Land of Smiles.
+For many, the country of origin is the best place to learn a new skill.
+You can learn traditional Thai massage, Thai cooking and the Thai language from the experts in the Land of Smiles.
 Again, these are all available up and down the country, but some areas/cities are better than others.

-For Thai massage, Chiang Mai proves to be the go-to destination with dozens of places to learn the ancient technique (not to mention hundreds – if not thousands – of shops to receive a massage).
+For Thai massage, Chiang Mai is the go-to destination with dozens of places to learn the ancient technique (not to mention hundreds – if not thousands – of shops to receive a massage).
 The best massage schools in Chiang Mai include The Chiang Mai Massage School, Satva Massage, International Massage School (ITM) and Sunshine Massage.

 Best Cookery courses in Thailand

 As well as massage, the northern city is synonymous with Thai cooking schools.
-While most visitors don’t tend to visit Chiang Mai only to learn cooking, a short half or full-day course is cheap, fun and will provide you with a range of new recipes to impress your friends back home.
-The most famous cooking schools are Thai Farm Cooking, Zaab Eli, Thai Basil and Thai Orchid Cooking School.
+While most visitors don’t tend to visit Chiang Mai only to learn cooking, a short half or full-day course is cheap and fun and will provide you with a range of new recipes to impress your friends back home.
+Thai Farm Cooking, Zaab Eli, Thai Basil and Thai Orchid Cooking School are the most famous cooking schools.
 That said, there are also dozens of similar schools in Bangkok and other cities around Thailand.
-For more upscale classes there is the Blue Elephant Cooking Schools in Bangkok and Phuket, and Dusit Culinary School offers programs.
+The Blue Elephant Cooking Schools in Bangkok and Phuket are for more upscale classes, and Dusit Culinary School offers programs.
 When you are in plant-based cooking, the vegan school in Hua Hin provides quite some fun with the art of vegan food.

 Baking Courses in Thailand

-Baking cakes, bread and sweets have over the years become more trendy.
-You see little shops rising in the streets giving courses around the clock to students eager to learn to bake deliciousness.
+Over the years, baking cakes, bread, and sweets has become more trendy.
+You see little shops rising in the streets, giving courses around the clock to students eager to learn to bake deliciousness.
 Nothing wrong with that.
-You might want to check out the different hotels who offer banking courses in Thailand or walk down the streets of the town to find the bakery shop.
-The Commons in Bangkok also holds regular baking courses that you’d like to check out.
+You might want to check out the different hotels that offer banking courses in Thailand or walk down the town’s streets to find the bakery shop.
+The Commons in Bangkok also holds regular baking courses you’d like to check out.
 And if you are not really into baking but still want to make something, we highly recommend the cheese-making workshop.